Find schools that offer these popular programs

 |Key Skills||Awareness and understanding of other's reactions, emotional stability, active listening skills, communication skills, judgment and decision-making ability, familiarity with Microsoft Office, database and medical software|

-- Complete an internship or clinical experience in pediatrics or oncology.
-Nursing programs often require the completion of one or more internships or clinical experiences.
-Working in pediatrics or oncology can be an opportunity to gain experience with younger patients or people with cancer, which some employers require.
+Additionally, nursing programs often require the completion of one or more internships or clinical experiences.
+Working in pediatrics or oncology could be an opportunity to gain experience with younger patients or people with cancer, which some employers require.

 Step 2: Obtain RN Licensing